 2 tablespoons Balsamic Vinegar

-2-3 pounds Fresh, Local Tomatoes (like these ones from Mulberry Farms), Halved or Quartered (Based on size.
+2-3 pounds Fresh, Local Tomatoes (like these ones from South Paw Farm), Halved or Quartered (Based on size.
 Leave whole if using Cherry!)

 1/4 cup Basil, Fresh and Chopped (or any fresh, green herbs such as parsley, oregano, etc.)